Kazuto16K/Flask-OS-Scheduling-Application/README.md

 # Flask-OS-Scheduling-Application
-This is a CPU Scheduling website made usinf Flask, Javascript and Bootstrap
+This is a CPU Scheduling website made using Flask, Javascript and Bootstrap